Gloucestershire Warwickshire Railway: South to Cheltenham

 Although the GWSR has extended track to (and through) Hunting Butts tunnel, a few hundred yards beyond Cheltenham Race Course station, it owns the trackbed as far as the Prince of Wales stadium at Wyman's Brook.
 It is likely that after completion of its extension to Broadway, laying track further into Cheltenham will happen to this point; a distance of about 1 mile.
 However, beyond here major and costly engineering works would be required to extend the trackbed further south.

-The primary impediments are a) a bowstring bridge over Honeybourne Way (located at 51.9024°N 2.0864°W), built in 2002 to allow continued access by bicycle along the old trackbed alignment to Cheltenham Leisure Centre when planning permission was given for the redevelopment of the former Cheltenham Spa St. James station site as a Waitrose supermarket; the resulting bowstring bridge follows a section of former railway embankment, which was removed to provide road access to the new store; and b) the reduced-height pedestrian specification bridge carrying the footpath/railbed beneath the very busy St Georges Road, which would have to be replaced to allow trains to pass beneath the road.
-There is land space beside the bowstring bridge to allow a railway to be built beside it, but there is no way of avoiding the work necessary to get rail vehicles beneath St Georges Road.
+The primary impediments are firstly a bowstring bridge over Honeybourne Way (at 51.9024°N 2.0864°W), built in 2002 to allow continued access by bicycle along the old trackbed alignment to Cheltenham Leisure Centre when planning permission was given for the redevelopment of the former Cheltenham Spa St. James station site as a Waitrose supermarket; the bridge spans a gap in the former railway embankment which was created to provide road access to the supermarket.
+Secondly, a reduced-height pedestrian specification bridge carrying the footpath/railbed beneath the busy St Georges Road, which would have to be replaced to allow trains to pass beneath the road.
+There is space alongside the bowstring bridge for the railway, but there is no way to avoid the work necessary to get railway vehicles beneath St Georges Road.

+An alternative connection to Network Rail close to Swindon Village was also discussed in 2018 in conjunction with developing Cheltenham Race Course station into a National Rail parkway railway station, although the proposal was not acknowledged in the subsequent Gloucestershire Local Transport Plan covering 2020–2041.
+The 2020 Gloucestershire Rail Strategy does advocate further assessment is made of a new Gloucestershire Parkway station but suggests a site on the existing Birmingham and Gloucester Railway close to M5 junction 11 would have the greatest benefit.

 Between Broadway and Honeybourne

 GWSR (Gloucestershire Warwickshire Railway) could buy the trackbed between Broadway and Honeybourne to protect it from future non-GWSR developments.
-The trackbed is 4.5 miles long and the bridges have not been removed or filled and there are no plans to fill or remove them.
+The trackbed is 4.5 miles long, the bridges have not been removed or filled, and there are no plans to fill or remove them.
 However, they are in a very poor state and would cost a significant amount to restore; additionally, the DfT has indicated that it would not grant permission for the GWSR to purchase the trackbed and to take on liability for the bridges.